gtk-rs/gtk4-rs/book/src/accessibility.md

 {{#rustdoc_include ../listings/accessibility/4/main.rs:initial_state}}
 ```

-When the user clicks the button, we toggle the revealer and update the accessible state to match:
+When the user clicks the button, we toggle the revealer and update the accessible state to match.
+We also use [`announce`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/prelude/trait.AccessibleExt.html#method.announce) to tell screen readers about the newly revealed content:

 Filename: <a class=file-link href="https://github.com/gtk-rs/gtk4-rs/blob/main/book/listings/accessibility/4/main.rs">listings/accessibility/4/main.rs</a>